 D.I.Y vase from old wine bottles

 1.The first step is the preparation of wine bottles.
-The wine bottles walls must be clean and dry to make the glue work.
+The bottle’s walls must be clean and dry to make the glue work.
 You can leave or remove the stickers.
 To make it easier for you to remove the glue from the glass surface, do the following: measure equal amounts of baking soda and oil and mix them.

 Take a cotton cloth dipped in a mixture of baking soda and oil, and apply it to the sticky parts.
 Wait for ten minutes, and then rub the entire surface completely to remove the glue.
 Rinse the jar with detergent and water and let it dry completely.

 2. Take the wine bottle and apply glue on the entire glass surface.
-Start to wrap the coloured thread from the bottom to the top of the bottle.
+Start to wrap the colored thread from the bottom to the top of the bottle.
 Be careful when wrapping, because the layers of the thread must be precisely next to each other to make everything look neat.
 If necessary, apply the glue gradually to avoid drying and sticking unpleasant dirt.

-4. Let the bottles to dry for half an hour and then jump into their decorations.
+4. Let the bottles dry for half an hour and then jump into their decorations.
 You can use any material that you think it looks beautiful.
 I used the pieces of my old coconut bracelet and made figures.
 On this occasion, try to use a super glue that lasts longer.
-You can make a flower, a star, a heart, use a satin tape … let your imagination to play.
-In the end, let everything to dry and voila – you have an easily made item to decorate your favourite corner in the house!
+You can make a flower, a star, a heart, use a satin tape … let your imagination play.
+In the end, let everything dry and voila – you have an easily made item to decorate your favorite corner in the house!